OctoInventor/airbnb-clone-project/README.md

 Future-Readiness: A well-crafted user interface can adapt and grow to accommodate new features and increasing user volumes, ensuring long-term efficiency and effectiveness.

+# Color Styles

+- Navy Blue (#000080)

+- Sky Blue (#87CEEB)

+- Royal Blue (#4169E1)

+# Font Family

+- Roboto.

+- Open Sans.

+- Lato.

+# Font Weight

+- Regular (400): For body text, ensuring readability.

+- Bold (700): For headings and important elements to create emphasis.

+# Font Size

+- Body Text: 16px for optimal readability on screens.

+- Headings: 24px for H1, 20px for H2, and 18px for H3, with each level decreasing slightly in size.